Skip to main content

 Tips for Accessible Images

-• Decorative items such as headings, footers, borders, page numbers, solid background color blocks, icons, banners should all be set to 'artifcats' in Adobe Acrobat DC and InDesign.
+• Decorative items such as headings, footers, borders, page numbers, solid background color blocks, icons, banners should all be set to 'artifacts' in Adobe Acrobat DC and InDesign.
 In Microsoft applications these should be set to 'decoration'.

 • For charts, graphs, infographics, do not rely on color alone to convey meaning.
 Include patterns as well to differentiate information